AVEVA/CONNECT-data-services-developer-docs/Content_Portal/Documentation/DataViews/GetResolvedDataView/Resolved_Data_View.md

 # Get resolved data view

-Various information is available about how each data view _resolves_.
-This information describes exactly what data will be in the data view, where it comes from, and where it will appear.
+A resolved data view is used to describe the output of a data view at the time it was resolved and for the authorized user.
+It can provide information on what items will be in the results, how they will be grouped, what items are mapped to a particular field, what additional fields are available to be included in the data view, and data items which are ineligible for mapping.
+Resolved Data Views do not query or return event data.
 This is useful when defining a data view and when consuming it.

 ## General concepts